prakashmariappan/gym-recommendation-app/README.md

-# Gym Recommendation App
+# FitRankerAI Powered Gym Review Analysis System

-The **Gym Recommendation App** helps users find gyms tailored to their preferences, using location data and personalized reviews.
+The **AI Powered Gym Review Analysis System** helps users find gyms tailored to their preferences, using location data and personalized reviews.
 By leveraging the Google Places API and NLP techniques, the app provides a list of nearby gyms, rates them based on user-defined preferences, and displays them on an interactive map.

 ## Features